-Figure 11: Inserts from the general national maps DPK 250 (left) and DPK 1000 (right) 4.2 Other topographic data Topographic databases are predominantly organized by content.
+Figure 11: Inserts from the general national maps DPK 250 (left) and DPK 1000 (right) 5.2 Other topographic data Topographic databases are predominantly organized by content.
 They are intended primarily for various queries, spatial analyses and as a data basis for various depictions, including the cartographic ones.
-4.2.1 Generalized cartographic database (GKB) The Surveying and Mapping Authority of the Republic of Slovenia began establishing a cartographic database at 1: 25,000 in 1994.
-The basic source for data acquisition were the scans of reproduction originals of the national topographic map at 1: 25,000.
-The contents of individual scans were digitalized and recorded in vector form.
-Each object in the database was amended with the basic attributes of the object.
-As the data were acquired from the DTK 25 national topographic map, where some elements were already partially generalized, the database was named the generalized cartographic database or simply GKB.
-The database was designed so that it links to other databases through individual objects' indicators.
-The database was created in its entirety in 1996.
-The generalized cartographic database comprises four groups of objects: roads, waters, contour lines and railways.
-In addition to the general descriptions (source of data, data administrator, date of acquisition, date of last amendment, etc.), each object has special descriptions which were laid down in the data acquisition standards.
-As a basic geoinformation infrastructure, the database is intended for a wide range of users.
-The database can be upgraded by users to meet their needs and requirements.
-4.2.2 Aerial survey images and orthophoto The field of photogrammetry encompasses systemic aerial triangulation, planning, monitoring and supervision of aerial surveys and creation of standard photogrammetric products.
+5.2.1 Laser scanning of Slovenia (LSS) The Agency for the Environment of the Republic of Slovenia ordered a laser scanning data of entire territory of Slovenia as a prevention against the floods.
+Therefore, entire area was scanned in years 2011 - 2015 with a density of 5 points/m2, only the mountainous areas were scanned with 2 points/m2 respectively.
+Data is freely available at web server "Atlas of Environment" in 4 different forms, as 1 m DEM grid, tiled by 1 × 1 km, as georeferenced classified point cloud (GKOT) and point cloud of the terrain (OTR), both tiled by 1 × 1 km, too, and finally hillshaded images tiled by 5 × 5 km.
+5.2.2 Aerial survey images and orthophoto The field of photogrammetry encompasses systemic aerial triangulation, planning, monitoring and supervision of aerial surveys and creation of standard photogrammetric products.
 Cyclic aerial surveys were implemented in 1970-ies, predominantly in the monochromatic photographic technique with an airplane-mounted analogue camera and, as a rule, in four-year cycles.
 The most common survey scale was 1: 17,500.
-From 2005 the territory of Slovenia have been surveyed with a digital camera in the visible color spectrum and infrared spectrum.
-Last aerial survey for most of the territoty was done in 2014.
+From 2005 the territory of Slovenia has been surveyed with a digital camera in the visible color spectrum and infrared spectrum.
+Last aerial survey for the entire territory was done in 2016-2018.
 The CAS images are used as a source for data acquisition and amendments of topographic database and maps.
 Additionally, they are used as a basis for the creation of standard photogrammetric products.
 The primary product is an orthophoto.
 An orthophoto is an aerial image that has been transformed into the national coordinate system by taking into account the image central projection and the digital relief model.
 In metric sense, an orthophoto is identical to a line map.
 Classical orthophotos began to be produced in the 1980s.
 Most often they were used for updating basic topographic maps at 1: 5,000.
 At the end of 1990s, began the systemic digital creation of orthophotos with the pixel size of 0.5 meters and at a standard scale of 1: 5,000 (DOF 5).
 Slovenia was first completely covered by DOF 5 in August 2001.
 The country is covered by 3258 2.25-km \times 3-km orthophotos.
 50 orthophotos are joined into 22.5-km \times 15-km trigonometric sections, same as TTN 5.
 Until and including 2004, orthophotos were monochromatic and since 2005 they have been polychromatic.
 Using the digital camera images from 2006, by June 2007 orthophotos with the resolution of 0.5 meters (DOF 050) for the entire territory of Slovenia have been supplemented by new 0.25 meters resolution (DOF 025).
 Additionally, an orthophoto in the infrared spectrum and with a 1-meter resolution was made.
 Orthophoto serves as a basis for the depiction of different spatial information, as a basis for acquiring derived data and for spatial analyses (Figure 12).
 It is available to the users as a raster file in several raster formats.
 Orthophoto updating is planned at 3- to 5-year cycles, depending on the number of changes in space as well as the interest and needs of users.